 - 1/2 cup chopped pecans

-- Drain red cherries, reserving liquid; add water, if needed, to liquid to equal 1/3 cup.
-Cut up cherries; set cherries and liquid aside.
-In a large bowl, combine flour, sugar, baking powder and salt.
-In a small bowl, lightly beat eggs.
-Add milk, butter and cherry liquid; stir into dry ingredients just until combined.
-Fold in red and green cherries, pecans and orange peel.
-Pour into a greased 9-in. x 5-in. loaf pan.
-Bake at 350° for 1 hour or until bread tests done.
-Yield: 1 loaf.
+- In a large bowl, combine the flour, sugar, baking powder and salt.
+In a small bowl, whisk the eggs, milk, butter and cherry liquid; stir into dry ingredients just until combined.
+Fold in the red and green cherries, pecans and orange zest.

 Originally published as Cheery Cherry Loaf in Country Woman November/December 1993, p31